NexInput/NexInput-Core/README.md

 [![IT](https://user-images.githubusercontent.com/9499881/50381884-97f37580-06ab-11e9-8ca8-e8ec7a1b8594.png)](https://github.com/NexInput/Core/blob/master/README.IT.md)
 [![CN](https://user-images.githubusercontent.com/9499881/31012373-978ce414-a522-11e7-9936-387b1c530e2f.png)](https://github.com/NexInput/Core/blob/master/README.CN.md)
 # Nex Input
-Nex Input is an new modern standard for gamepads which makes it possible to use a gyroscope and RGB-LED.
+Nex Input is an modern standard for gamepads which makes it possible to use a gyroscope and RGB-LED.
+The gyroscope improves and expands the gaming experience and the RGB-LED gives more atmosphere.
 The standard has a simple API that allows to access all popular gamepads.

 - For developers games: [samples demo](https://github.com/NexInput/Samples), [docs](https://github.com/NexInput/Core/tree/master/Docs) and recommendations for [using a gyroscope and an RGB LED](https://github.com/NexInput/Core/blob/master/Docs/EN/Recommendations/Games.md) in games.
 - For developers drivers for gamepad: [sample driver](https://github.com/NexInput/Sample-driver).